-Camera – A camera that will shoot at times up to 30 seconds is needed, as well something with a ISO that will go to at least 1600 ISO will help.
-Also a camera with manual focus will really help – NL’s are not usually bright enough to use autofocus!
+Camera – A camera that will shoot at times up to 30 seconds is needed.
+As well something with a ISO that will go to at least 1600 ISO will help.
+A camera with the ability to manual focus will really help.
+NL’s are not usually bright enough to use autofocus!

-Remote Shutter Release – If you have a camera that will take a remote shutter release, especially one that will allow you to lock the shutter open I STRONGLY recommend it.
+Remote Shutter Release – You can get away without but better if you have a camera with some type of a remote shutter release.
+Especially one that will allow you to lock the shutter open longer than 30 seconds.

 Tripod – Not needed but sure helps you to get a lot better images